rladies/meetup-presentations_dammam/docs/meeting-16-1-2021/README.md

 **Ilaria Torre** is a Postdoctoral Researcher at KTH Royal Institute of Technology and a part of the division of Robotics, Perception and Learning, as well as the WASP Expedition Project on Correct-by-design and Socially Acceptable Autonomy (CorSA).
 She studies how different characteristics of an artificial agent (e.g. voice, emotional expression, human-likeness, behaviour) affect human behaviour, specifically in terms of trust.
 She obtained a Ph.D. from the University of Plymouth, in the EU-funded CogNovo doctoral training centre, in 2017, where she investigated vocal predictors of behavioural trust in Human-Agent Interaction.

 #### :alarm_clock: 7PM - 8PM (GMT+3) in :round_pushpin: Zoom platform :point_right: [More details](https://www.meetup.com/rladies-dammam/events/275247259/)
-#### :bell: Reminders

-* [RStudio::global(2021)](https://rstudio.com/conference/): A 24-hour virtual event focused on all things R and RStudio, featuring 50+ speakers from around the world on January 21, 2021.

-* [Call for tutorials in UseR2021](https://user2021.r-project.org/participation/call-for-tutorials/): UseR! conferences are non-profit conferences organized by community volunteers for the community, supported by the R Foundation.
-The deadline for submission is Friday, Febraury 5, 2021.

-* [R Weekly](https://rweekly.org/): If you want your blog to reach a wider audience, consider submitting it to R Weekly.
-We accept articles written in different languages (not only English).

 #### :books: Extra Materials